 The Western Canada Connection:

-While researching Gordon’s story, I was surprised by how many connections there were to Western Canada—65 people booked through the Vancouver office alone, and only a few came back.
+While researching Gordon’s story, I was surprised by how many connections there were to Western Canada—75 people were from BC, and only 10 returned.
 Arthur Delamont, a 22-year-old from Moose Jaw, Saskatchewan was part of a 161-member Salvation Army delegation travelling to an International Congress in London where he was playing in the staff band.
 Arthur lost his brother in the tragedy and later moved to Vancouver where he founded the Kitsilano Boys Band and taught Jimmy Pattison, Bing Thom and Dal Richards, among hundreds of others.
 Delamont Park in Kitsilano is named for him.

 The Empress of Ireland carried more than 117,000 people between England and Canada from 1906 to 1914.
 A million or so Canadians can trace their roots back to an ancestor who came to Canada on this ship.

-Copies of Beneath Dark Waters are now available to preorder through my publisher Arsenal Pulp Press, from online retailers, and through independent bookstores across Canada
+Copies of my new book, Beneath Dark Waters: The Legacy of the Empress of Ireland Shipwreck, are available through all the usual online sources, through my publisher Arsenal Pulp Press, or from any independent bookstore across Canada

 © All rights reserved.
 Unless otherwise indicated, all blog content copyright Eve Lazarus.